Disappearance of Kristen Modafferi

 Kristen Deborah Modafferi (born June 1, 1979; disappeared June 23, 1997) is an American woman who, at the age of 18 in the early summer of 1997, disappeared under mysterious circumstances after leaving her job at the Crocker Galleria in San Francisco, California.
-The rising college sophomore at North Carolina State University was spending the summer in the Bay Area; Modafferi had recently relocated from her native North Carolina to Oakland and was expected to start summer classes in photography at the University of California, Berkeley on the day after she vanished.
+The college sophomore at North Carolina State University was spending the summer in the Bay Area; Modafferi had recently relocated from her native North Carolina to Oakland and was expected to start summer classes in photography at the University of California, Berkeley on the day after she vanished.

 In 2000, "Kristen's Law" was signed by President Bill Clinton to provide assistance to police departments and families of missing persons over the age of 17.
 The law authorized the annual sequestering of $1 million for the support of missing persons organizations, including the National Center for Missing Adults.
 Federal funding for Kristen's Law ran out in 2005 after the law's expiration.
 As of 2025, the Modafferi case remained unsolved.